WiiLink24/web/src/content/guide/dolphin.md

    - Press `2` for `Custom Install Setup`.
 Follow the steps below:
      1. Select which channels you would like to install out of the list.
      2. Select `Dolphin Emulator`.
-     3. It may take a moment for the patcher to download the files to your SD Card or USB Drive.
+     3. Please wait a moment for the patcher to download and patch the files on your device.
      4. Once it's done, you can safely close the patcher.
 All of the files are ready.

 </br>